joelfiddes/topoCLIM/README.md

 ```
 python esgf_post.py cordex_domain output_dir mydomain output_res
 ```
-Currently the code requires historical, RCP 2.6 and RCP 8.5 scenarios. *esgf_get.py* is currently configured to obtain datsets required by TopoCLIM.
+Currently the code requires historical, RCP 2.6 and RCP 8.5 scenarios. *esgf_get.py* is currently configured to obtain datasets required by TopoCLIM.
 Future work will focus on making these scenarios configurable.

 ### Run TopoCLIM
 Now you should be able to run your TopoCLIM jobs: